james-jw/xq-promise/README.md

 Depending on the level of effort in performing an individual task, this option can be highly beneficial.
 For example, when computing millions of small computations, it may be worthwhile to increase the value significanly.
 For example to ``1000``.

-On the contrary, when doing very computationally expensive tasks it may be best to leave this alone option alone or even lower it to 1.
+On the contrary, when doing very computationally expensive tasks it may be best to leave this option alone, or even lower it to 1.

 ##### Max forks
 The following query sets the ``compute size`` to 1 and the ``max forks`` to 20: